ovatto/agw-lambda-proxy/README.md

 passes so it can be directly used as the handler for your Lambda function.

 The generator function accepts two parameters: **delegate** and **options**.
-The **delegate** is a mandatory parameter an must be a function.
+The **delegate** is a mandatory parameter and must be a function.
 This function is defined by the caller and can be used for processing the Lambda request - when Lambda function is invoked the framework passes the **event** and **context** parameters to the delegate for request processing.
 The return value of the